Family member and friend of a cancer patient – take care of yourself

 Visits to the cancer patient are important for the patient and his/her family and friends.
 It is important that you have enough quality time to spend with the cancer patient.

 Read more about visits to the Tyks Hospital here.

 What am I to do if my beloved one dies?

 A tragic fact is that cancer cannot always be cured.
 The patient and his/her family members and friends are not abandoned even if the course of illness can no longer be changed for the better.
-Read the guide on end of life care (PDF, in Finnish).
+Read the guide on end of life care (PDF).
 There is also information about end of life care on the web pages of cancer organizations.